-In a smart world, introverts will always thrive because they have the aim and sensitivity to consider how their work and image show up in the world.
+In a smart world, introverts will always thrive because they have the aim and sensitivity to consider how their work and image appear.

-It may appear that buffoons and charlatans are winning on the world’s stage, but in the end, it is enlightened introverts who will remain the bedrock of civilization.
+It may appear that buffoons and charlatans are winning on the world’s stage, but in the end, enlightened introverts will remain the bedrock of civilization.

 Picasso, P. (n.d.).
 PabloPicasso.Org.
 Retrieved from: https://bit.ly/3tWrudJ.

 Product Plan (n.d.).
 SMART goal setting.
 Product Plan.
 Retrieved from: https://bit.ly/3KDHRCS.

 SMART Criteria (n.d.).
 Wikipedia.
 Retrieved from: https://bit.ly/3vZNjvF.